-The short menu is a collection of on-trend international breakfast staples, most of which are expertly prepared (and pricey).
+Szimply is a tiny breakfast-all-day restaurant in the cobble-stoned courtyard of a historic downtown building.
+Partly thanks to a New York Times article that also featured Szimply (Budapest is #50), it's next to impossible to find an open table at this closet-sized breakfast nook.
+The short menu is a collection of on-trend international breakfast staples, most of which are pricey and expertly prepared.
 Naturally, there's avocado toast (€12), strewn with chickpeas, beets, pickled onions, and ruccola.
-It's very good.
-The vegetable-forward menu changes seasonally, but it's usually heavy on vegan and gluten-free options.
-Note that in the name of good health, Szimply doesn't serve alcohol.
+The menu changes seasonally but it's usually heavy on vegan and gluten-free options.
+In the name of good health, Szimply doesn't serve alcohol.